Mijalski/MyBlog/content/posts/ef-core-fuzzy-search.md

 {{< /code >}}

-After that, let's create a database migration with our new extension registered.
-In `ApplicationDbContext.cs` edit `OnModelCreating` method:
+After that, we need to create a new database migration with our new extension.
+In `ApplicationDbContext.cs` edit `OnModelCreating` method and register the extension:

 {{< code language=csharp >}}